AARdacca/Admin-Data-Management-Module-Laravel/README.md

     ```
 4. Open the provided link in your browser to view the application.

-Follow these instructions to properly set up and configure your Todo Laravel App project.
+Follow these instructions to properly set up and configure your ADMM Laravel App project.

 ## Further Assistance